mig-gonz/Movie-MERN/README.md

 npm start
 ```

-Please note that although you can cd into the server directory and run:
+Please note that although you can navigate to the server directory and run:

 ```
 nodemon server.js